Richard Hammond

-Richard Mark Hammond (born 19 December 1969) is an English journalist, television presenter, and author.
-He co-hosted the BBC Two motoring programme Top Gear from 2002 until 2015 with Jeremy Clarkson and James May.
+Richard Mark Hammond (born 19 December 1969) is an English television presenter, journalist, and author.
+He is best known for co-hosting the BBC Two motoring programme Top Gear from 2002 until 2015 with Jeremy Clarkson and James May.
 From 2016 to 2024, the trio presented Amazon Prime Video's The Grand Tour.

-Hammond has also presented entertainment documentary series Brainiac: Science Abuse (2003–2008), the game show Total Wipeout (2009–2012) and nature documentary series Planet Earth Live (2012).
-In 2016, along with Clarkson and May, Hammond launched the automotive social media website DriveTribe, which has a popular motoring channel on Youtube.
+Hammond has also presented entertainment documentary series Brainiac: Science Abuse (2003–2006), the game show Total Wipeout (2009–2012) and nature documentary series Planet Earth Live (2012).
+In 2016, along with Clarkson and May, Hammond launched the automotive social media website DriveTribe, which has a motoring channel on YouTube, where he currently hosts the videos with former Top Gear Stig Ben Collins and his daughter Izzy Hammond.
+Since 2021, Hammond has also hosted Richard Hammond's Workshop, a series which documents his attempts at running a classic car restoration business.

 Early life

-Richard Mark Hammond was born on 19 December 1969, in Solihull, Warwickshire, eldest of three sons of Alan and Eileen Hammond.
-His younger brothers are Andrew (writer of the 'Crypt' series) and Nicholas.
+Richard Mark Hammond was born on 19 December 1969, in Solihull, Warwickshire, England, eldest of three sons of Alan and Eileen Hammond.His younger brothers are Andrew (writer of the 'Crypt' series) and Nicholas.
 He is the grandson of workers in the Birmingham car industry.
-In the mid-1980s Hammond moved with his family to the North Yorkshire cathedral city of Ripon located 10 miles south of the market town of Bedale, and 8 miles south of the village of Thornton Watlass where his father ran a probate business in the market square.
-He attended Blossomfield Infant School in Solihull's Sharmans Cross district from the age of 3–7.
+In the mid-1980s Hammond moved with his family to the North Yorkshire cathedral city of Ripon located 8 miles south of the village of Thornton Watlass where his father ran a probate business in the market square.
+He attended Blossomfield Infant School in Solihull's Sharmans Cross district from the ages of 3 to 7.
 Originally a pupil of Solihull School, a fee-paying boys' independent school, he moved to Ripon Grammar School, and from 1986 to 1988 attended Harrogate College of Art and Technology.

-According to a 2011 episode of Top Gear (Series 16, Episode 5), Hammond's first job was shovelling grit into a water filtration plant.
+He has shared that he was somehow expelled from sixth form college when he was 17.

 Career

 After graduation, Hammond worked for several BBC radio stations, including Radio Cleveland, Radio York, Radio Cumbria, Radio Leeds and Radio Newcastle; as well as working for Renault's press office as a means to meet people from the motoring press.

 In the period when he was presenting the afternoon programme at Radio Lancashire, his regular guests included motoring journalist Zog Ziegler, who would review a car of the week during a phone interview conducted by Hammond.
-The two became good friends, and it was Ziegler who encouraged Hammond to enter into motoring reviews on television.
+The two became good friends, and it was Ziegler who encouraged Hammond to enter motoring reviews on television.
 After starting out on satellite TV (Men & Motors), he auditioned for Top Gear.